ritvik03/Planogram-Detection/README.md

 Watershed seems to be working good unsupervised.
 More test results need to be seen.
 Deep Learning approaches available on google drive in form of Android App

+## Usage
+- Previosuly generated code is in watershed/allcodes.py
+- Final code for Honeywell Hackathon is present in final_count_code.ipynb

 ## Results

 <p float="centre">